MattWindle/AstroBlog/src/pages/posts/react-a-beginners-guide.md

   </li>
 </ol>

-<h2 class="text-2xl mb-2 font-medium">Virtual DOM</h2>
+<h2>Virtual DOM</h2>

-<p class="text-lg mb-4">One of the key features that makes React highly efficient is its use of the Virtual DOM.
+<p>One of the key features that makes React highly efficient is its use of the Virtual DOM.
 Instead of directly manipulating the actual DOM (Document Object Model), React creates a virtual representation of it in memory.
 This allows React to update only the parts of the DOM that have changed, resulting in faster rendering and improved performance.</p>

-<h2 class="text-2xl mb-2 font-medium">Getting Started</h2>
+<h2>Getting Started</h2>

-<p class="text-lg mb-4">To start building with React, you'll need Node.js and npm (Node Package Manager) installed on your machine.
+<p>To start building with React, you'll need Node.js and npm (Node Package Manager) installed on your machine.
 You can create a new React application using the following commands:</p>

-<pre class="bg-slate-800 text-slate-200 p-4 rounded text-sm my-4 whitespace-break-spaces"><code class="language-bash">npx create-react-app my-react-app
+<pre><code>npx create-react-app my-react-app
 cd my-react-app
 npm start</code></pre>

-<p class="mb-4">This will set up a new React project and launch a development server.
+<p>This will set up a new React project and launch a development server.
 You can then start building your components and explore the rich ecosystem of React libraries and tools.</p>

-<h2 class="text-2xl mb-2 font-medium">Conclusion</h2>
+<h2>Conclusion</h2>

-<p class="text-lg mb-4">In this brief overview, we've touched on the fundamental concepts of React, such as components, JSX, state, and props.
+<p>In this brief overview, we've touched on the fundamental concepts of React, such as components, JSX, state, and props.
 React's simplicity, reusability, and performance optimization through the Virtual DOM make it a powerful choice for building modern web applications.</p>

-<p class="text-lg mb-4">Whether you're a seasoned developer or just starting on your coding journey, React provides a solid foundation for creating engaging and responsive user interfaces.
+<p>Whether you're a seasoned developer or just starting on your coding journey, React provides a solid foundation for creating engaging and responsive user interfaces.
 Dive into the React documentation, explore tutorials, and start building your own React applications to unlock the full potential of this versatile JavaScript library.
 Happy coding!</p>